-(CNN) -- Here's a look at what you need to know about the Peabody Awards which are considered the most prestigious awards in electronic media.
-In 2014, the winners will be announced April 2.
+(CNN) -- Here's a look at the Peabody Awards, which are considered the most prestigious awards in electronic media.

 The awards are named after George Foster Peabody, a major benefactor of the University of Georgia.